google/WebFundamentals/src/content/en/updates/2020/04/nic81.md

 providing more details about museum exhibits, inventory management, reading information from a conference badge, and more.

 It’s super easy to use.
-To read a tag, create a new instance of the `NDEFReader` API, and start the scan.
+To read a tag, create a new instance of an `NDEFReader` object, and start the scan.

 ```js
 const reader = new NDEFReader();